-The departure board for international trains at the rail station Zuid/Midi in Brussels, Belgium shows trains departing for Paris, France, Köln (Cologne), Germany, London, England, Zurich, Switzerland, etc., etc. Doesn't this sign just get your blood excited.
+The departure board for international trains at the rail station Zuid/Midi in Brussels, Belgium shows trains departing for Paris, France, Köln (Cologne), Germany, London, England, Zurich, Switzerland, etc., etc. Doesn't this sign just get your blood running?
 You can go anywhere!
 My train was the second in line, the 10:40 Thalys to Paris Gare du Nord (North Train Station) departing from platform 6.
 The Thalys is a high speed TGV type train, and what a beautiful train.
 By the way, Brussels has three major train stations — Nord, Centraal/Centrale, and Zuid/Midi.
-If you are visiting Brussels you probably want to be near the Grand-Place/Grote Markt which is near Centraal Station/Gare Centrale.
 Notice that everything has two names in Brussels, including the city, Bruxelles/Brussel, because the city is officially bi-lingual, Walloon (French) and Vlaanders (Dutch).

 GOING TO THE STATION

 Know which station your train departs from.
 Major cities usually have more than one.
 London and Paris have at least half a dozen stations but neither city has a "central station."
 Go over to your station the day before departure and do a little exploring.
 Some stations, especially in Spain and Italy, are poorly posted.
 The non-Latin alphabet in some of the eastern countries will give you pause.
 You don't want to be mad-dashing around, lugging your suitcase and working up a sweat trying to find your platform at the last minute, or after the last minute.